-3. Cats start to purr at one week old and can do so continually as they inhale and exhale.
+They can purr continually as they inhale and exhale.

-But they use and adult repertoire of sound with other cats.
+But they use a different repertoire of sounds with other cats.

 To make friends with an unfamiliar cat, blink and look away when you catch his eyes.

-12. Giving your cat a strip of raw meat everyday to chew on will keep his gums and teeth in good condition.
+Giving them a strip of raw meat everyday to chew on will keep their gums and teeth in good condition.